Mental Health and Cultural Stigma: Breaking the Silence Across Black, Asian, and South Asian Communities

 seen as weak or incapable of handling personal challenges.

 Additionally, the lack of awareness and education about mental health in some parts of Asia further perpetuates the stigma.
-In many Asian societies, mental health is not viewed through the lens of modern psychology or psychiatry but rather through traditional beliefs and practices.
+Some communities societies, mental health is not viewed through the lens of modern psychology or psychiatry but rather through traditional beliefs and practices.
 Consequently, individuals with mental health issues are often encouraged to rely on family support, spirituality, or herbal medicine, rather than seeking professional intervention.

 Why is Mental Health a Taboo in India?